HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/topics/types-of-events.md

 :class: border-black
 ```

-Hyperview is capable of comparing monitored and calculated sensor values from assets against a set threshold to generate alarm events for them.
+Hyperview can compare monitored and calculated sensor values from assets against a set threshold to generate alarm events.
 Sensor Threshold alarm events automatically manage their states, meaning they activate when the threshold is reached and close when resolved.

 ```{note}
 See the {ref}`Sensor Threshold Management <sensor-threshold-management-doc>` documentation for detailed